A36-Labs/a36-radar/README.md

 **A36 Radar** is an open-source news automation system built by [A36 Labs](https://a36labs.com).

-It scans trusted global sources, filters recent high-signal stories, prevents duplicates and publishes concise updates directly to Telegram.
+It scans trusted global sources, filters recent high-signal stories, prevents duplicates, and publishes concise updates directly to Telegram.

-No AI API, server or Cloudflare deployment is required.
-The complete system runs through GitHub Actions.
+No AI API, external server, or Cloudflare deployment is required.
+The system runs entirely through GitHub Actions.

 ## Coverage

-A36 Radar covers:

-- 🤖 AI, agents and frontier technology
+- 🤖 AI, agents, and frontier technology
-- 🚀 Startups, funding and acquisitions
+- 🚀 Startups, funding, acquisitions, and IPOs
 - 🛰️ Venture capital and accelerators
 - 🧑‍💻 Open source and developer tools
-- ⛓️ Web3, blockchain and digital assets
+- ⛓️ Web3, blockchain, and digital assets
-- 🛡️ Cybersecurity, cloud and infrastructure
+- 🛡️ Cybersecurity, cloud, and infrastructure
-- 🤖 Robotics, chips, quantum and space
+- 🦾 Robotics, semiconductors, quantum, and space
-- 💳 Fintech, payments and financial infrastructure
+- 💳 Fintech, payments, and financial infrastructure
-- 📈 IPOs, public markets and major technology deals
+- 📈 Public markets and major technology deals
 - 🏛️ Technology policy and regulation
-- 🏗️ Grants, hackathons and builder ecosystems
+- 🏗️ Grants, hackathons, and builder ecosystems

-The bot rotates categories and publishers to avoid repetitive coverage.

 ## How it works